-- each crewmember shall have buoyancy aid which shall comply with ~~a personal flotation device (PFD) for each person aboard to ISO 12402-5 -(Level 50) or equivalent~~ and has been manufactured after 2006.
+- each crewmember shall have buoyancy aid which shall comply with ISO 12402-5 (Level 50) and has been manufactured after 2006.
 It shall be of the appropriate size range for the crewmember as marked on the PFD, - a knife, - if the hull is not self-draining or is able to carry more than 150 litres of free water, a bucket or bailer of not less than 1 litre capacity, - if a trapeze harness is carried it shall be to ISO 10862, and - a paddle or means of propelling the boat when not under sail.